canonical/platform-engineering-docs/implementation/service-health-guidance/add-to-pe-dashboard.md

-# Add to Platform Engineering Dashboard
+# Add a new charm to Platform Engineering dashboard

 ## Submit a PR